Plan your visit to Knole

 In Green Court, why not sit a while and watch the sunlight dance through the stained glass windows of the 19th century Orangery.
 Next door you’ll find the Bookshop, where you can browse a selection of books, ranging from countryside walks to first editions, or pick up a unique gift.

 The main doors open at 10am and there are several interesting places to explore when you first enter Green Court.
 Our Visitor Centre provides the perfect introduction to Knole and its long history.
 If you want to find out more, step into the former Estate Office to listen to oral history interviews with people who used to work at Knole and discover a world of rotary telephones and vintage typewriters.
 Green Court is also a great spot to relax in the Orangery or Knole’s specialist Bookshop.

 After lunch, now’s the time to get those legs moving and set off on a walk in Knole Park.
 On Thursdays, Saturdays and Sundays, guided walks set off from outside the Visitor Centre at 2pm and take in the park’s highlights in under an hour.
-Or you can always pick up a self-guided walks map or a geocache trail from the Visitor Centre and venture off on your own.
+Or you can always follow one of the waymarked walking routes that start at the front of the house and venture off on your own.

 Last entry to the Gatehouse Tower is at 3.30pm so this could be the final stop on your day out at Knole.
 The tower is home to Eddy Sackville-West’s former rooms and here you can find out about his fascinating and flamboyant life as a writer, musician and heir to Knole.
 Climb to the top of the tower for breath-taking views of Knole Park and a final look over the estate, before you head home for a well-deserved snooze.